Home > Sectors > Industry > Construction: combining BIM and lean to improve performance

 Use lean tools such as Kaizen to facilitate this continuous improvement process.

-• Measure and track results
+• Measuring and monitoring results

 • Communicate and train